-The following discussion replaces the discussion contained in the accompanying prospectus under "Material Federal Income Tax Considerations" in its entirety.
-The following is a summary of the material U.S. federal income tax considerations relating to our qualification and taxation as a REIT and the acquisition, holding, and disposition of our common stock.
-For purposes of this section, references to "we," "our," "us" or "the company" mean only MFA Mortgage Investments, Inc. and not our subsidiaries or other lower-tier entities, except as otherwise indicated.
-This summary is based upon the Internal Revenue Code, the regulations promulgated by the U.S. Treasury Department, (or the Treasury regulation), current administrative interpretations and practices of the Internal Revenue Service (or IRS) (including administrative interpretations and practices expressed in private letter rulings which are binding on the IRS only with respect to the particular taxpayers who requested and received those rulings) and judicial decisions, all as currently in effect and all of which are subject to differing interpretations or to change, possibly with retroactive effect.
+The following is a summary of the material U.S. federal income tax considerations relating to our qualification and taxation as a REIT and the acquisition, holding, and disposition of our capital stock.
+For purposes of this section, references to "we," "our," "us" or "our company" mean only MFA Mortgage Investments, Inc. and not our subsidiaries or other lower-tier entities, except as otherwise indicated.
+This summary is based upon the Internal Revenue Code, the regulations promulgated by the U.S. Treasury Department (or the Treasury regulations), current administrative interpretations and practices of the Internal Revenue Service (or IRS) (including administrative interpretations and practices expressed in private letter rulings which are binding on the IRS only with respect to the particular taxpayers who requested and received those rulings) and judicial decisions, all as currently in effect and all of which are subject to differing interpretations or to change, possibly with retroactive effect.
 No assurance can be given that the IRS would not assert, or that a court would not sustain, a position contrary to any of the tax consequences described below.
 No advance ruling has been or will be sought from the IRS regarding any matter discussed in this summary.
-The summary is also based upon the assumption that the operation of the company, and of its subsidiaries and other lower-tier and affiliated entities, will, in each case, be in accordance with its applicable organizational documents.
+The summary is also based upon the assumption that the operation of our company, and of its subsidiaries and other lower-tier and affiliated entities, will, in each case, be in accordance with its applicable organizational documents.
 This summary is for general information only, and does not purport to discuss all aspects of U.S. federal income taxation that may be important to a particular stockholder in light of its investment or tax circumstances or to stockholders subject to special tax rules, such as:

-- Ø U.S. expatriates; - Ø persons who mark-to-market our common stock; - Ø subchapter S corporations; - Ø U.S. stockholders (as defined below) whose functional currency is not the U.S. dollar; - Ø financial institutions; - Ø insurance companies; - Ø broker-dealers; - Ø regulated investment companies (or RICs); - Ø trusts and estates; - Ø holders who receive our common stock through the exercise of employee stock options or otherwise as compensation; - Ø persons holding our common stock as part of a "straddle," "hedge," "conversion transaction," "synthetic security" or other integrated investment; - Ø persons subject to the alternative minimum tax provisions of the Internal Revenue Code; - Ø persons holding their interest through a partnership or similar pass-through entity; - Ø persons holding a 10% or more (by vote or value) beneficial interest in us; and, except to the extent discussed below: - Ø tax-exempt organizations; and - ø non-U.S. stockholders (as defined below).
+- · U.S. expatriates; - persons who mark-to-market our capital stock; - · subchapter S corporations; - U.S. stockholders (as defined below) whose functional currency is not the U.S. dollar; - · financial institutions; - · insurance companies; - broker-dealers; - · regulated investment companies (or RICs); - · trusts and estates; - holders who receive our capital stock through the exercise of employee stock options or otherwise as compensation; - · persons holding our capital stock as part of a "straddle," "hedge," "conversion transaction," "synthetic security" or other integrated investment; - persons subject to the alternative minimum tax provisions of the Internal Revenue Code; - persons holding their interest through a partnership or similar pass-through entity; - persons holding a 10% or more (by vote or value) beneficial interest in us; and, except to the extent discussed below: - · tax-exempt organizations; and - non-U.S. stockholders (as defined below).

-This summary assumes that stockholders will hold our common stock as capital assets, which generally means as property held for investment.
+This summary assumes that stockholders will hold our capital stock as capital assets, which generally means as property held for investment.

-THE U.S. FEDERAL INCOME TAX TREATMENT OF HOLDERS OF OUR COMMON STOCK DEPENDS IN SOME INSTANCES ON DETERMINATIONS OF FACT AND INTERPRETATIONS OF COMPLEX PROVISIONS OF U.S. FEDERAL INCOME TAX LAW FOR WHICH NO CLEAR PRECEDENT OR AUTHORITY MAY BE AVAILABLE.
-IN ADDITION, THE TAX CONSEQUENCES OF HOLDING OUR COMMON STOCK TO ANY PARTICULAR STOCKHOLDER WILL DEPEND ON THE STOCKHOLDER'S PARTICULAR TAX CIRCUMSTANCES.
-YOU ARE URGED TO CONSULT YOUR TAX ADVISOR REGARDING THE U.S. FEDERAL, STATE, LOCAL, AND FOREIGN INCOME AND OTHER TAX CONSEQUENCES TO YOU, IN LIGHT OF YOUR PARTICULAR INVESTMENT OR TAX CIRCUMSTANCES, OF ACQUIRING, HOLDING, AND DISPOSING OF OUR COMMON STOCK.
+THE U.S. FEDERAL INCOME TAX TREATMENT OF HOLDERS OF OUR CAPITAL STOCK DEPENDS IN SOME INSTANCES ON DETERMINATIONS OF FACT AND INTERPRETATIONS OF COMPLEX PROVISIONS OF U.S. FEDERAL INCOME TAX LAW FOR WHICH NO CLEAR PRECEDENT OR AUTHORITY MAY BE AVAILABLE.
+IN ADDITION, THE TAX CONSEQUENCES OF HOLDING OUR CAPITAL STOCK TO ANY PARTICULAR STOCKHOLDER WILL DEPEND ON THE STOCKHOLDER'S PARTICULAR TAX

+CIRCUMSTANCES.
+YOU ARE URGED TO CONSULT YOUR TAX ADVISOR REGARDING THE U.S. FEDERAL, STATE, LOCAL, AND FOREIGN INCOME AND OTHER TAX CONSEQUENCES TO YOU, IN LIGHT OF YOUR PARTICULAR INVESTMENT OR TAX CIRCUMSTANCES, OF ACQUIRING, HOLDING, AND DISPOSING OF OUR CAPITAL STOCK.